 There are many great platforms and tools that you can utilize to see how well your social media platforms are performing.
 We’ve put together a few of the best that can help you keep track of your social media following.

 Social media reach can help shed some light on how well your brand is performing.
 Hootsuite is one of the OG’s when it comes to social media monitoring, and it offers a variety of features that can assist with this.

 Not only does it allow you to set up any number of social media platforms, but you can see the relevancy and performance of hashtags and keywords that you’ve used.
 It’s also good for checking the locations of your audience as well as how much reach and engagement each post is getting.

 Google Analytics is a classic and a great one to help gather more intel on your target audience.
 As your brand grows, your target audience can also shift and change, depending on what you offer.

 With Google Analytics, you can discover more about who your audience is, how they’ve come across your content, and what content they prefer over others.

 One that’s good specifically for Pinterest and Instagram, two very visual platforms, is Tailwind.
-Tailwind is great for providing in-depth analytics, helps to monitor the accounts you have and manage the feeds of each account.
+Tailwind is great for providing in-depth analytics, helping to monitor the accounts you have, and managing the feeds of each account.